 In fact, top performers on the CPI, including 14 of the top 20 countries, fail to adequately enforce against foreign bribery.
 It appears the “cleanest” countries for corruption are among some of the absolute worst countries at punishing foreign bribery.

-Our reports calls on all countries that are signatories to the OECD Anti-Bribery Convention, as well as the other major global exporters to do more to enforce against foreign bribery, including:
+Our report calls on all countries that are signatories to the OECD Anti-Bribery Convention, as well as the other major global exporters to do more to enforce against foreign bribery, including:

 - End secrecy in ownership of companies which acts as a barrier to detection and investigation of foreign bribery.